• Skip to main content

 September 17, 2024 at 1:10 pm

 I’m so glad you liked it!
-You can definitely try this with halibut, but since it tends to fall apart on the grill, I’d recommend using a grill basket for best results.
+You can definitely try that, but since it tends to fall apart on the grill, I’d recommend using a grill basket for best results.
 Let me know if you go for it.
 Thanks and enjoy!

 November 17, 2023 at 4:03 am